grycap/TaScaaS/README.md

 where **reqCap** is the required capacity percentage received from TaScaaS, **s** is the actual number of slots and **maxS** is the maximum number of slots to be allocated.
 As result, the function returns the new number of available slots.

-Once our scale function has been implemented, the worker daemon can be started using the command
+Once our scale function has been implemented, the worker daemon can be started in the worker infrastructure frontend using the command

 ```
 python3 worker.py api-url slots max-slots sleep-time worker-executable secret